This blog may contain affiliate links. Read our disclosure policy for more info.

-What happens if you don’t get a spot?
+What happens if you don’t get a parking spot?

-Well, as you head towards Lake Louise lakefront on Lake Louise Drive, the turn off to Moraine Lake is on your left.
+As you drive towards Lake Louise lakefront on Lake Louise Drive, the turn off to Moraine Lake Road is on your left.
 Unfortunately, you are not allowed to turn onto the Moraine Lake road from here (it’s blocked and maned by traffic controllers.)
 No left turn is allowed.
 The map above demonstrates this.

-The full loop in peak season can take 30 minutes.
+The full loop in peak season can take 30 minutes or longer with traffic.
 Trying this a few times will quickly waste your day away!
 Trust me, I tried it!

 Related read: If you’re heading to Lake Louise then check out our guide to the Lake Agnes Tea House Hike.
 It’s one of the best in the area!

 Getting a Parking Space in the Late Afternoon

-There is a sure way to get a park at Moraine Lake without the early wake-up call, and that’s to arrive late in the afternoon.
-During the Canadian summer, it doesn’t get dark until 10 pm.
-So arriving after 5 or 6 pm will ensure you get a parking spot and have time to enjoy the lake.
+There is another way to get parking at Moraine Lake without the super early wake-up call, and that’s to arrive late in the afternoon.
+During the summer in Lake Louise, it doesn’t get dark until 10 pm.
+So arriving after 5 or 6 pm will increase your chances of getting a parking spot.
+Moraine Lake is much quieter in the evenings.

-I’ve been to Moraine Lake a few times in the afternoon and never had a problem getting parking.
+I’ve been to Moraine Lake a few times in the late afternoon and never had a problem getting parking.
 It’s also very quiet and you can enjoy the hiking trails and viewpoints without the crowds.
 Sometimes I even take a couple of drinks with me to the viewpoint to enjoy.

 Although sunset isn’t that famous time to visit, it’s still pretty amazing if you have good weather!
 It’s also a great time of day to enjoy hiking trails without the crowds such as Consolation Lakes or the Larch Valley.
 However, tackling longer trails is not advised as you’ll run out of time before it gets dark.